 What is Pork Chili Verde?

-In a nutshell, chili verde is a salsa made with tomatillos, onion, garlic, cumin, chicken broth and some limes.
+In a nutshell, chili verde is a salsa made with tomatillos, onion, garlic, cumin, chicken broth (or chicken stock) and some limes.

 In this recipe, I roast the tomatillos to deepen the flavor and bring out their delicious tangy flavor.
 My favorite bit about this recipe is breaking out the blender!
 Any recipe, I can break out the blender is a plus!
 I love cooking with my blender.
 It’s just so much FUN!
 Pork Chili Verde is simply pork slowly simmered in this scrumptious chili verde sauce.

 Pork Chile Verde Recipe